-How to Become a Forensic Technician: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary
+How to Become a Forensic Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

-From Diagnosis Unknown and Quincy to CSI and NCIS, the world has fallen in love with the stories of crime lab technicians.
-And for good reason—the science used to solve crimes from inside a laboratory is extremely fascinating, and the work of a crime lab technician contributes directly to making the world a safer place.
+From Bones and NCIS to CSI and even The X-Files, the world loves stories of crime labs and the technicians who work in them.
+And it’s with good reason—the science used to solve crimes inside a laboratory can be fascinating, and the work of crime lab technicians contributes directly to helping make the world safer.
+Cut to commercial.

-Crime Lab Technician (or Forensic Technician) can be an alternative career choice for EMTs and paramedics, though further education is often required.
-With first-hand experience in trauma and emergency medicine, many first responders can offer a uniquely valuable perspective inside the forensic lab.
+Crime Lab Technician (or Forensic Technician) can be an exciting and unique alternative career choice for experienced EMTs and paramedics, though not surprisingly, further education is often required.
+Armed with first-hand experience in trauma and emergency medicine and all the challenges that go with it, many first responders can offer a uniquely valuable perspective inside the forensic lab.

-(See our full list of alternative jobs for EMTs and paramedics).
+(See our list of alternative jobs for EMTs and paramedics).

-As with emergency medical services (EMS), the work of a crime lab technician offers excitement, job security, and the opportunity to help others.
-As a bonus, however, forensic crime lab technicians also enjoy the perks of a fixed schedule and steadier work environment, which can be attractive to EMTs who desire a more predictable shift schedule and calmer work environment.
+As with emergency medical services (EMS), the work of a crime lab technician offers unique excitement, excellent job security, and the real opportunity to help others—and, yes, catch bad guys!
+As a bonus, forensic crime lab technicians also enjoy the advantages of a fixed schedule and steady work environment, which can be very attractive to EMTs looking for a more predictable shift schedule and calmer work environment.

 Crime Lab Technician Duties & Responsibilities